Bordeaux–Mérignac Airport

-Bordeaux–Mérignac Airport (Aéroport de Bordeaux-Mérignac) (IATA: BOD, ICAO: LFBD) is the international airport of Bordeaux, in south-western France.
+Bordeaux–Mérignac Airport (Aéroport de Bordeaux-Mérignac) (IATA: BOD, ICAO: LFBD) is an international airport of Bordeaux, in southwestern France.
 It is situated in the commune of Mérignac, 12 km west of Bordeaux, within the département of the Gironde.
-It mainly features flights to metropolitan and leisure destinations in Europe and Northern Africa and serves as a base for easyJet, Ryanair and Volotea airlines.
+It mainly features flights to metropolitan and leisure destinations in Europe, Northern Africa, and Canada, and serves as a base for easyJet and Volotea.